Know Yourself. Own Your Story. Build Your Future.

 Week 2

-Using the Ikigai framework, students discover their business idea, define their target market, and develop their value proposition.
+Using the Ikigai framework, students discover their business idea, define their target market, conduct SWAT analysis, and develop brand identity.

 3